MEA-LAB-421/MEGC2022-Generation/README.md

 This repository contains the source code for the MEGC2022 with paper: Fine-grained Micro-Expression Generation based on Thin-Plate Spline and Relative AU Constraint

-And this work refers to [Thin-Plate-Spline-Motion-Model](https://github.com/yoyo-nb/Thin-Plate-Spline-Motion-Model).
+And this work encouraged by [Thin-Plate-Spline-Motion-Model](https://github.com/yoyo-nb/Thin-Plate-Spline-Motion-Model).

 ## 0. Table of Contents
 * [1.
 Authors & Maintainers](#1-authors---maintainers)